hgq719/docs/introduction.md

 Comm100 RESTful API must use **https** protocol.
 What the API requests should start with depends on your platform domain, which can be accessed from both your Control Panel and web version Agent Console after successful login.
 For example:

-- If your Control Panel domain is portal1.comm100.io, all API requests (except for the API request in generating the JWT token) should start with https://api1.comm100.io/api/v3/.
+- If your Control Panel domain is portal1.comm100.io, all API requests (except for the API request in generating the access token) should start with https://api1.comm100.io/api/v3/.
-- If your Control Panel domain is portal3.comm100.io, all API requests (except for the API request in generating the JWT token) should start with https://api3.comm100.io/api/v3/.
+- If your Control Panel domain is portal3.comm100.io, all API requests (except for the API request in generating the access token) should start with https://api3.comm100.io/api/v3/.
-- If your Control Panel domain is portal5.comm100.io, all API requests (except for the API request in generating the JWT token) should start with https://api5.comm100.io/api/v3/.
+- If your Control Panel domain is portal5.comm100.io, all API requests (except for the API request in generating the access token) should start with https://api5.comm100.io/api/v3/.
-- If your Control Panel domain is portal7.comm100.io, all API requests (except for the API request in generating the JWT token) should start with https://api7.comm100.io/api/v3/.
+- If your Control Panel domain is portal7.comm100.io, all API requests (except for the API request in generating the access token) should start with https://api7.comm100.io/api/v3/.

 ## Authentication